 The 11+ entrance exams have become increasingly more challenging.
 As such, preparing your child for the types of questions and exam layout can ensure a more confident approach to the exam.
 This is why Bettering Youth offers exam preparation for pre-year 4s, year 4s and year 5s.
 We believe learning should be personalised, fun, and also teach the child how to deal with stress and performance anxiety.

-If you would like to discuss your child’s exam, or book a free no obligation tester session please click here.
+If you would like to discuss your child’s exam please get in touch, here.